jacobalberty/unifi-docker/Side-Projects.md

 Force an AP to migrate using [this Unifi community article.](https://community.ui.com/questions/Migrating-UNIFI-APs-to-new-controller/9ca9d8e9-780d-404d-84df-e7762cb810fd)

+In the case the above 'reset to default' command in step 2 does not work for your AP, you could also try this command [from this article](https://blog.linitx.com/factory-reset-ubiquiti-unifi-access-point/): `syswrapper.sh restore-default & set-default &`

 #### Older versions of Unifi Controller

 Older Unifi Controllers use a different name for the "Override Inform Host option".